haroonwajid/Groq-AI/README.md

-# grok-AI
+# groq-AI
-chatbot made using Grok and llama 3
+chatbot made using Groq and llama 3